AndrewJBateman/ionic-angular-world-data/README.md

 * **TODO** add menu close function.
 * **TODO** search bar in header to search for country from list.

 * **Countries page:** Working.
 Displays mat-card list of countries, displaying country flag, title, capital and region, for 'all' and 5 region sub-categories.
-Clicking on a country list item will show the country detail ( no routing required - all done using *ngIf in the html content).
+Clicking on a country list item will show the country detail ( no routing required - all done using *ngIf in the html content :-)).
+**TODO:**
-**TODO:** Add filter in API fetch pipe method to separte out each region into its own array - saves http calls.
-Correct error message with name.
-Stop scroll when user reached the bottom.
-Include search bar at top. footer: link to search?
-Add floating button to add to favourites?
-Add code so Map button will route to a (Google) Map view of the country.
+* Add filter in API fetch pipe method to separate out each region into its own array - saves http calls.
+* Correct error message with name.
+* Stop scroll when user reached the bottom.
+* Complete search bar at top.
+* Add floating button to country-detail to add to favourites?
+* Add code so Map button will route to a (Google) Map view of the country.

 * **Search** Change function or remove.
 Header done.

-* **Favourites** Add code to store favourites?
+* **Favourites** Change top right popover to do something else.

 * **About** Working.
 Displays Unsplash image with author credit and short info about the app with links to APIs used.
-Header includes popover with links to Author Website, Github Repo and a Contact Page.
+Header includes popover with working links to Author Website & Github Repo.
-**TODO:** add popover links, including contact page with thumbnail image.
+**TODO:** add popover link to contact page with thumbnail image.

 ## Status & To-do list